 Rising wedge pattern example

-Rising wedge pattern or also called ascending wedge pattern, takes shape after a longer uptrend, when the price makes higher highs and higher lows.
-All the highs and lows must be in-line, so they can be attached by a trend line.
+A rising wedge pattern or also called ascending wedge pattern takes shape after a longer uptrend when the price makes higher highs and higher lows.
+All the highs and lows must be in-line, so they can be attached to a trend line.
 You cannot consider it a rising wedge pattern if these highs and lows are not in-line.
 In other words, if the price does not respect the upper or lower trend line, then the pattern is not valid.
-These lines are also considered support and resistance lines.
+These lines are also considered to support and resistance lines.

-After that, the trend lines converge and form the wedge pattern.
-But before the lines converge, sellers arrive at the coins market, and consequently, the rise in prices begins to lose their momentum.
+After that, the trend lines converge and form a wedge pattern.
+But before the lines converge, sellers arrive at the forex market, and consequently, the rise in prices begins to lose its momentum.
 However, this leads to the breaking of the price from the upper or the lower trend line.
 But generally, the prices break out in the reverse direction from the trend line.
 You can know whether the trend will continue or reverse depending on the location of the rising wedge.